Winter Break 2018-2019Australia: Ag Down UnderLocations: Australia

 Fields of Study: Agribusiness, Agronomy, Animal Science, Entrepreneurship, Horticulture, Natural Resources

-Learn about the unique biodiversity of the continent, the amazing wildlife, innovative agriculture, including poppy production, hops growing, modern dairies, world famous fruit production, and some of the best wineries in the world.
+Learn about the unique biodiversity of the continent, the amazing wildlife and innovative agriculture industry, including hop, poppy and fruit production; modern dairies; and some of the best wineries in the world

 Fields of Study: Tropical Ecology

 Observe components of tropical ecosystems, investigate major ecosystems of an island system, and understand the influence of tropical island geology and precipitation on biodiversity structure and sustainable systems.

 Summer 2019Namibia: Wildlife ConservationLocations: Various sites across Namibia

 Fields of Study: Biological Sciences, Ecology, Environmental Studies, History, Natural Resources

 Observe the varied approaches to conservation and gain first-hand experience in a country that has taken up the challenge to save wildlife species of serious concern.

 Summer 2019Rwanda: Land, People & ChangeLocations: Rwanda - East Africa

 Fields of Study: Agricultural Leadership, Environmental Studies, Entrepreneurship, Agribusiness

 Learn about the history, culture, agricultural and environmental practices, and current state of Rwanda.
 Explore and understand how arts-based digital storytelling techniques can be used for engaging public audiences in positive change movements.
 Visit national parks, genocide memorials, historic cultural villages, and many local businesses and organizations.